TanJunYi/web-com/README.md

 # Web COM
 Version 0.0.2

-This Chrome app provides serial port access ability for your website.
+This Chrome app provides serial port access ability for your website

 ## Installation